menandmice/micetro_docs/guides/user-manual/dns_records.rst

 2. Click :guilabel:`Delete` on the task bar.
 The record is immediately deleted from the zone.

-Undoing Changes to a DNS Record
+Undoing changes to a DNS record
 -------------------------------
 If you need to undo or revert changes made to DNS records, Micetro provides a straightforward process through its History feature.
 It's essential to use this feature carefully, especially when dealing with critical DNS configurations.